hippylib/soupy/INSTALL.md

 conda env config vars set SOUPY_PATH=path/to/soupy
 ```

-Examples in the `applications` directory can now be run.
-We refer to the full `FEniCS` [installation instructions](https://hippylib.readthedocs.io/en/3.0.0/installation.html) from `hIPPYlib` for more detail.
+Examples in the `examples` directory can now be run.

 ## Build the SOUPy documentation using Sphinx

 Documentation for `SOUPy` can be built using `sphinx`, along with extensions